LijunSun90/Knowledge_with_Codes/README.md

 The purpose of knowing knowledge is to use it.
 Implementing the knowledge in codes is such a way to use it.

-3. Off-the-shelf codes help me and my friend.
+3. Off-the-shelf codes help me and my friends.

 I specialize in some domains with some knowledge.
 I often feel I can solve and help my friends on some scientific problems.